Skip to main content

 (N) "Department" means the Ohio department of agriculture.

-(O) "Director" means the director of the Ohio department of agriculture or his designees.
+(O) "Director" means the director of the Ohio department of agriculture or the director's designees.

 (Q) "Flood pool" means an area of flood-prone land subject to inundation by impounded floodwaters from a flood control structure.
 For dams with abnormal pool elevation, the lands surrounding this area that are below the elevation of an emergency spillway.

-(R) "Fund" means the "Clean Ohio Agricultural Easement Fund" as defined by division (F) of section 901.21 of the Revised Code, and the agricultural easement purchase fund as defined by division (E) of section 901.21 of the Revised Code.
+(R) "Fund" means the "Clean Ohio Agricultural Easement Fund" as defined by division (G) of section 901.21 of the Revised Code, and the agricultural easement purchase fund as defined by division (F) of section 901.21 of the Revised Code.

-(Y) "ODA Certification" means the certification by the director that a municipal corporation, county, township, soil and water conservation district or charitable organization has demonstrated in its application for certification that it does have the managerial, legal and fiscal expertise to operate a local agricultural easement purchase program and, based upon its degree of expertise, the director awards a matching grant of up to one million dollars to share legal responsibility with the department to select, hold, monitor, supervise, and enforce the provisions of an agricultural easement.
+(Y) "ODA certification" means the certification by the director that a municipal corporation, county, township, soil and water conservation district, or charitable organization has demonstrated in its application for certification that it does have the managerial, legal, and fiscal expertise to operate a local agricultural easement purchase program and, based upon the entity's degree of expertise, the director awards a matching grant of up to one million dollars to share legal responsibility with the department to select, hold, monitor, supervise, and enforce the provisions of an agricultural easement.

 Supplemental Information